Timeline - Protests against Saleh rule in Yemen

 Sept 21 - Yemeni forces clash again with soldiers loyal to defected top general Ali Mohsen, violating a short-lived truce.

--- GCC Secretary General Abdbullatif al-Zayani left Sanaa after failing to get a power transfer deal signed.
+-- GCC Secretary General Abdbullatif al-Zayani leaves Sanaa after failing to get a power transfer deal signed.

-Sept 22 - Fighting between pro- and anti-government forces spreads through Sanaa bringing the death count from five days of violence to more than 100.
+Sept 22 - Fighting between pro- and anti-government forces spreads through Sanaa.

-Sept 23 - President Ali Abdullah Saleh returns to Yemen from Saudi Arabia, greeted by the sound of gunfire and explosions.
+Sept 23 - President Ali Abdullah Saleh returns to Yemen from Saudi Arabia, greeted by gunfire and explosions.

+Sept 24 - At least 17 people are killed when government forces attack the main opposition protest camp in Sanaa, witnesses and medics say, bringing the death toll in five days of fighting to at least 100.

+-- Saleh says he is "carrying the dove of peace and the olive branch."